cityofaustin/atd-cctv-images/readme.md

 $ tail -f /var/log/cctv-images/cctv.log
 ```

-## Development
+## Development and CI

-- `/dev/dummy_api.py` is a simple flask app that can be patched into `Camera` instances and used for development.
+`/dev/dummy_api.py` is a simple flask app that can be patched into `Camera` instances and used for development.

+Any push to the production branch will trigger a build/push action of the latest image to Docker Hub.

+The new image will have to be manually pulled to the production server and the container will need to be re-launched.